Bokashi Compost Buckets: An Easy DIY Method

 Filling Your Bokashi Bucket

-Once your material is in place, take a couple handfuls of bokashi bran and sprinkle it inside to create a fine coating at the bottom of your bokashi bucket.
+Once your material is in place, take a couple of handfuls of bokashi bran and sprinkle it inside to create a fine coating at the bottom of your bokashi bucket.
 This provides a kickstart layer of EM for your food waste.

 Now it’s time to start adding your food waste — and that means almost any leftover food you have on hand!

-The more finely you hack up your waste products, the quicker it will break down after being fermented.
+The more finely you hack up your waste products, the quicker they will break down after being fermented.
 To start off my bucket, I hacked up the rind of a watermelon and then added some leftover onions from the previous night’s dinner.
-You can also add leftover bread or pasta, meat scraps, bits of cheese, salad that’s gone past its prime… you get the idea.
+You can also add leftover bread or pasta, meat scraps, bits of cheese, and salad that’s gone past its prime… you get the idea.